ravenusmc/statues/readme.md

 a few months ago I finally got a good dataset.
 I downloaded it and put it on my desktop telling myself that I'll soon get to the project and start working on it.
 Well, I'm going to start doing that.

-This will be a larger project - using MYSQL, Python - flask and Vue.js.
-It will have a log in system and then allow the user to play with the data that I have so that one can see information regarding these statues.

 Features of this project:
 1. Six graphs that show different aspects of the data.
 2. Graphs have a drill down that all the user to get more data.